 Fat Transfer to Lips

 We’ve previously reviewed facial fat injection, also known as fat transfer.
 During this procedure, your own fat is obtained via gentle liposuction of the abdomen or thighs and immediately reinjected into desired facial areas, such as the lips, cheeks, etc. The entire fat transfer procedure itself usually takes less than hour.
-Fat transfer procedures fall under the general term of liquid facelift and considered part of the spectrum of regenerative medicine.
+Fat transfer procedures fall under the general term of liquid facelift.

 How much fat is injected into the lips?